camwestwood/xapi/recipes/universal-xapi-translator/vle-assignmentsubmitted-input.md

-This is the input file for an attendance event.
+This is the specification for an input TSV file for assignment submitted events.

-Data should be supplied as a UTF-8 Tab Seperated File called assignmentgraded.tsv
+Data should be supplied as a UTF-8 Tab Separated File called assignmentsubmitted.tsv

 # assignmentsubmitted